 Like a physical restaurant, you should include every information customers need to know, like working hours, special offers, branding, delivery options, etc.

-Also, you should add products to your homepage and categorise them using the featured collections in the Express theme.
+Also, you should add products to your homepage and categorize them using the featured collections in the Express theme.
 If you don’t use the Express theme, you can do this with any theme too.

 Additionally, there are some pages you need to create.
 They allow your customers to have a deeper understanding of your brand and can also influence their purchases.